About me

 Biography

-Slovenian cellist Ema Krečič (1998) finished her Master studies in June 2024 with distinction at the Mozarteum University in Salzburg in the class of prof. Clemens Hagen.
-She is currently studying a one-year Postgraduate studies with prof. Matthias Bartolomey and prof. Clemens Hagen at the Mozarteum University Salzburg.
-Her professors Igor Mitrović, Karmen Pečar, Enrico Bronzi, Damir Hamidullin, and Jaka Stadler also had a significant influence on her and her cello studies.
+Slovenian cellist Ema Krečič Rode finished her Master studies and a one-year Postgraduate studies with distinction at the Mozarteum University in Salzburg in the class of prof. Clemens Hagen.
 For her academic achievements, she received twice the Prešeren Prize of the Music Academy of the University of Ljubljana.
+She currently works as a self-employed artist in the field of culture and as a cello professor.

 Ema is the winner of several national and international competitions, including Sir Ian Stoutzker Prize (2023), Musica Goritiensis (2022), TEMSIG (2021), Petar Konjović (2019).
 In June 2022, she won second prize at the Concorso Mainardi of the Mozarteum University.